ridiculous/grape-middleware-logger/README.md

   use Grape::Middleware::Logger
 end
 ```
-Using Grape with Rails?
-Add consistent logging and parameter sanitization:
+Using Grape with Rails or want to customize the logging?
+You can provide a `logger` option, which just has to respond to `.info(msg)`.
+Example Rails logging and parameter sanitization:
 ```ruby
 use Grape::Middleware::Logger, {
   logger: Rails.logger,